hitrax-user/Leak-Lookout/README.md

     *   Install dependencies: `npm install` (or `yarn install`)
     *   Build the TypeScript code: `npm run build`
     *   Deploy functions (from the root project directory or `functions` directory): `firebase deploy --only functions`
+    *   This command deploys the functions to your **currently selected Firebase project**.

 4.  **Configure Firestore Security Rules:**
     Protect your `leaks` collection and the `scan_config/status` document.